Turner was almost home when the pain became unbearable.

 The man placed the silver cup in a brown polishing bag.

 “Be careful,” he said.
-“Too much of the sadness can take even someone with with red streak like yours apart.”
+“Too much of the sadness can take even someone with the red streak like yours apart.”

-The “Cup of Tears” quickly became a tumbler for bourbon once Turner was back home in Houston.
-The story was told to friends but never believed.
+The “Cup of Tears” quickly became a shot glass for tequila once Turner was back home in Houston.
+The story of the cup was told to friends who would laugh as he aped the old man’s speech and manners.

-One night Turner was laying on his couch combing through his Twitter feed.
+One night Turner was laying on his couch combing through his feed.

 A girl by the name of Sorrow86 was filling his timeline with comments about crying until her eyes burned.
 He’d flirted with her before but nothing came from it.
 She had a boyfriend and had quickly moved to snuff out any interest.